~ Milica Puric ~

-One of the best places for those experiences in Chicago is Bridgeport Art Center, a creative home for painters, sculptors, jewelry makers, fashion designers, photographers and woodworkers.
-It is an inspirational venue to visit, work, create, learn and share ideas with others.
+One of the best places for those experiences in Chicago is the Bridgeport Art Center, a creative home for painters, sculptors, jewelry makers, fashion designers, photographers, and woodworkers.
+It is an inspirational venue to visit, work, create, learn, and share ideas with others.

 Installations and painting – long corridors ae Bridgeport Art Center

 The rough exterior of this old building does not reflect its pleasant interior.
 Someone who doesn’t know what’s in it would never have assumed that the building contains hundreds of art studios.
 In each of them, life is flourishing and people are creating.
 Through its long corridors, discreet lights illuminate vivid images and installations on red brick walls.
 In large exhibition spaces, there are installed, bigger sculptures and paintings.

 Every third Friday, the doors of the studios and galleries at Bridgeport Bridgeport Art Center are open.
 That is the day when visitors have the opportunity to see group exhibitions, meet and interact with artists, and see on the spot how they work.

 That was exactly what I saw this third Friday at Bridgeport Art Center when I went there with my sister Marija Puric Lally and visited the exhibition ‘Encaustic 2017 – Rebirth of the Ancient Medium’.
 This is an encaustic painting, a technic known as wax painting, where colored pigments are added to the heated wax.